Dictionary

 paraphilia

-A sexual interest in an atypical object, situation, or group of people.
+A pattern of stable and persistent sexual attractions to an atypical object, situation, or group of people.

 Note: Paraphilias are not classified as mental illnesses or disorders (see paraphilic disorder).